sixian-C/sixian-C.github.io/content/featured/MortgageDefaultPrediction/index.md

 ---

 An end-to-end machine learning project that predicts probability of client mortgage default.

-Project uses feature-engine, scikit-learn to create a pipeline that automates data extraction, preprocessing, and model training.
+Project uses feature-engine to create a pipeline that automates data extraction, preprocessing, and model training.

 Constructed a REST API for the default prediction model and deployed API on the Heroku platform using Git.